A Moment-assisted Approach for Improving Subsampling-based MLE with Large-scale data: Abstract

 \section{Abstract}

-This paper proposes a moment-assisted subsampling method which can improve the estimation efficiency of existing subsampling estimators.
+The maximum likelihood estimation is computationally demanding for large datasets, particularly when the likelihood function includes integrals.
+Subsampling can reduce the computational burden, but it often results in efficiency loss.
+This paper proposes a moment-assisted subsampling (MAS) method that can improve the estimation efficiency of existing subsampling-based maximum likelihood estimators.
 The motivation behind this approach stems from the fact that sample moments can be efficiently computed even if the sample size of the whole data set is huge.
-Through the generalized method of moments, this method incorporates informative sample moments of the whole data into the subsampling estimator.
-The moment-assisted estimator is asymptotically normal and has a smaller asymptotic variance compared to the corresponding estimator without incorporating sample moments of the whole data.
-The asymptotic variance of the moment-assisted estimator depends on the specific sample moments incorporated.
-Under the uniform subsampling probability, we derive the optimal moment that minimizes the resulting asymptotic variance in terms of Loewner order.
-Moreover, the moment-assisted subsampling estimator can be rapidly computed through one-step linear approximation.
-Simulation studies and a real data analysis were conducted to compare the proposed method with existing subsampling methods.
-Numerical results show that the moment-assisted subsampling method performs competitively across different settings.
-This suggests that incorporating the sample moments of the whole data can enhance existing subsampling technique.
+Through the generalized method of moments, the proposed method incorporates informative sample moments of the whole data.
+The MAS estimator can be computed rapidly and is asymptotically normal with a smaller asymptotic variance than the corresponding estimator without incorporating sample moments of the whole data.
+The asymptotic variance of the proposed estimator depends on the specific sample moments incorporated.
+We derive the optimal moment that minimizes the resulting asymptotic variance in terms of Loewner order.
+The proposed MAS estimator can achieve the same estimation efficiency as the whole data-based estimator when the optimal moment is incorporated.
+Numerical results demonstrate the promising performance of the proposed method in both estimation and computational efficiency compared with existing subsampling methods.